 From 2000 to 2010 he was an occasional advisor to the German Environment Ministry.
 In 2006-2007 he assessed nuclear decommissioning and waste management funding issues on behalf of the European Commission.
 In 2005-2006 he was appointed as nuclear security specialist to advise the UK Committee on Radioactive Waste Management (CoRWM).
 1998-2003 he was an advisor to the French Environment Minister’s Office and to the Belgian Minister for Energy and Sustainable Development.

-Mycle Schneider has provided information and consulting services to a large variety of clients including the European Commission, the European Parliament’s General Directorate for Research, Oxford Research Group, the French National Scientific Research Council (CNRS), the French Institute for Radiation Protection and Nuclear Safety (IRSN), the International Atomic Energy Agency (IAEA), Heinrich-Böll-Foundation, Greenpeace International, International Physicians for the Prevention of Nuclear War (IPPNW), UNESCO and Worldwide Fund for Nature (WWF).
+Mycle Schneider has provided information and consulting services to a large variety of clients including the Austrian Environment Agency, the European Commission, the European Parliament’s General Directorate for Research, the French Institute for Radiation Protection and Nuclear Safety (IRSN), the International Atomic Energy Agency (IAEA), Heinrich-Böll-Foundation, International Physicians for the Prevention of Nuclear War (IPPNW), the Korean Energy Information Agency, Macquarie Bank and many others.

 In 1997 he was honored with the Right Livelihood Award (“Alternative Nobel Prize”).

 Antony Froggatt was also an associate fellow at Warwick Business School from 2006-7 and gave lectures at the Ecole des Mines de Nantes in France.
-He has worked as a consultant for 15 years with environmental groups, academics and public bodies, including the European Parliament and Commission, in Europe and Asia specialising in the development of policies, initiatives and capacity building.
-He has also worked for environmental Non-Government Organisation on European and global energy policy.
+He has worked as a consultant for more than 20 years with environmental groups, academics, and public bodies, including the European Parliament and Commission, in Europe and Asia specializing in the development of policies, initiatives and capacity building.
+He has also worked for environmental Non-Governmental Organisations on European and global energy policy.

 Contact: antony[at]froggatt.net - Phone: +44-79 68 80 52 99